Hunt.io SQL Documentation

 Relative Time Expressions:

-with allowed units (SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, YEAR) to dynamically filter recent events:
+Use NOW with allowed units (SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, YEAR) to dynamically filter recent events:

 SELECT ip, port, timestamp